acep-uaf/camio-meter-streams/README.md

     ```bash
     chmod 600 config.yml
     ```
+#### Bandwidth Limit Configuration:
+- **Units**: The bandwidth limit is specified in bytes per second (bytes/s).
+- **Default Value**: If the bandwidth limit is not specified, it defaults to 0, meaning there is no limit (unlimited bandwidth).
+- **Suffix Support**: You can use suffixes to denote larger units, (e.g. K for kilobytes, 100K means 102400 bytes per second).
 ### Archive Pipeline Configuration
 1. Navigate to the `config` directory and copy the `archive_config.yml.example` file to a new `archive_config.yml` file: